thinkful-ei22/Akim-Capstone-Frontend/README.md

 -The app component is the root component, followed directly in importance by the main-menu component, and the battle page component(which is in the src/components/battle folder.

+//at the moment the registration is a bit buggy: until it's up and running, a dummy account can be used to login username : jimuser password : password

 =====================================================================================================================================